LeeTeng2001/Pac-Pin-Pong/readme.md

 * [Affinity Designer](https://affinity.serif.com/en-us/designer/)
 * [Ableton](https://www.ableton.com/en/)

-### Disclamer

-I'm not affiliated with any of the companies above I just think that they're great and they provide really valuable tools for me that's why I wanted to give them credit
+_**Disclamer**: I'm not affiliated with any of the companies I just think that they're great and they provide really valuable tools for me that's why I wanted to give them credit_

 ## Gameplay Demo